Erfans/AssetBundle/Resources/doc/index.rst

                 # Bower will ignore these dependencies when resolving packages.
                 ignored_dependencies:  []
-It is long configuration to customize bower agent however usual configuration is:
+It is long configuration to customize bower agent, however, usual necessary configuration is:

 #app\config\config.yml
 erfans_asset:
     all_bundles: true

     agents:
+        file:
+            directory: "web/target-folder"
+            create_directory: true
         bower:
             directory: "web/target-folder"
             github_token: github_token_to_extend_limitation
+Note that if you use Symfony2 you need to change cash directory in configuration.

 Step 3: Add bundle asset config file

 To define required third party asset for each bundle create asset.yml file